intelequia/VirtualLabs/Documentation/DeploymentSteps.md

 # **Template execution steps**

 ## Basic deployment
-The Azure Resource Manager template ‘rds-base-azuredeploy.json’ creates a Virtual Network, three subnets (Frontend, Backend and SessionHost ones) and a Standard Storage account in which vhds will be stored.
+The Azure Resource Manager template â€˜rds-base-azuredeploy.jsonâ€™ creates a Virtual Network, three subnets (Frontend, Backend and SessionHost ones) and a Standard Storage account in which vhds will be stored.
 It is linked to other templates, this enable us decomposing our deployment into a set of targeted, purpose-specific templates:
 * **rds-nsg-azuredeploy.json**
 This template help us to specify which ports should be opened in each subnet in order allow internal and external RDS communications